 Count lump sum payments received once a year or less frequently as resources in the month received (unless specifically excluded by other federal laws).
-Countable lump sum payments include, but are not limited to, retroactive lump sum RSDI, public assistance, retirement benefits, investment annuities or other such payments; insurance settlements (including some structured settlement annuities); refunds of security deposits on rental property or utilities.
+Countable lump sum payments include, but are not limited to, retroactive lump sum RSDI, public assistance, retirement benefits, or other such payments; insurance settlements; refunds of security deposits on rental property or utilities.